yxp010/yield-and-blocks-prework/README.md

 But what if you wanted to use `==>` **and** make everything UPPERCASE?
 You _could_ write complex conditional logic inside the method.
 OR you can pass _behavior_ by passing a _block_.

 As you grow more powerful in the magic of Ruby, this will seem less and less strange.
 Many Rubyists _use_ blocks for a long time before they ever _write_ code that uses blocks.
 That's OK.
 Even if you don't feel confident _writing_ blocks after this lesson, you can develop some empathy for how Ruby is _thinking_ when we use functions that "take blocks."
-We'll return to this example at the end.
-Oh, and we'll show you how to write `list_builder` at the end ;)
+We'll show you how to write a flexible `list_builder` at the end ;)

 ## "What's Happening In There, Ruby?"